Griffing Sandusky Airport: History

-Griffing Sandusky Airport was a public airport in Erie County, Ohio, next to Sandusky Bay three miles southeast of Sandusky.
+Griffing Flying Service announced it would be moving to the Regional Erie–Ottawa County Airport in June 2012.
 The airport permanently closed on December 31, 2013 and the FAA A/FD and VFR sectional charts no longer show the airport as open or operational.
 Instrument approach procedures are no longer available from the FAA's website.
 All hangars and the entrance were demolished in April, 2016.
 The Sandusky Register confirmed that the city announced that a sports park called the Cedar Point Sports Center will replace the airport; it opened in spring 2017.